What Are Ticks?

 The American Dog Tick

-This tick is often found in parks, along wooded paths, and in farm pasture and tends to be most active in the spring, summer, and fall.
-These parasites are reddish-brown in color with white or yellow markings.
+This tick is often found in parks, along wooded paths, and in farm pastures and tends to be most active in the spring, summer, and fall.
+These parasites are reddish-brown with white or yellow markings.
 The male ticks are about 1/8 of an inch in length while the females are somewhat larger and can grow up to a ½ inch in length once fed.

 Lone star ticks

-These ticks are about 1/8 of an inch in length and brown in color.
+These ticks are about 1/8 of an inch in length and brown.
 Females are easy to identify thanks to the white spot in the middle of their backs.
 Lone star ticks are responsible for passing along the alpha-gal allergy which causes people to form an allergy to eating red meat.